Washington State HOA Laws

 An HOA cannot evict a homeowner.
 If an HOA directly leases a residence to a tenant, they may be able to evict the tenant.
 Depending on how the governing documents are drafted, the HOA may also evict a tenant if the lease was not properly authorized by the HOA.
 Otherwise, the HOA may have other powers or restrictions about rental properties in its governing documents.

-Can an HOA Enter Your Property in Washington?
+Can an HOA Enter a Homeowner’s Property in Washington?

 Except in the case of an emergency, the HOA must give prior notice before entering.
 Typically, an HOA will give 1-2 weeks’ notice, but notice requirements are determined by the governing documents.

-Where Do I File a Complaint Against my HOA in Washington?
+Where Do Homeowners File Complaints Against Their HOA in Washington?

 The venue for filing a Complaint against an HOA in Washington depends on the complaint.

 For complaints concerning HOA fees, a homeowner can file a complaint with the Attorney General’s Office, the Federal Trade Commission, or the Consumer Financial Protection Bureau.
-Under the Fair Debt Collection Practices Act, homeowners may also file in state or federal court within one year of the violation date.
+Under the Fair Debt Collection Practices Act, homeowners can also file in state or federal court in the eastern or western district within one year of the violation date.

-If a homeowner feels they are a victim of housing discrimination they can file a complaint with the Washington State Human Rights Commission, the U.S. Department of Housing and Urban Development, or file a private lawsuit in federal or state court.
+If a homeowner feels they are a victim of housing discrimination they can file a complaint with the Washington State Human Rights Commission, the U.S. Department of Housing and Urban Development, or file a private lawsuit in federal court eastern or western district or state court.

 Otherwise, a homeowner can bring a claim in state court in the appropriate county.

-In Washington, if you purchase a home in a neighborhood with a preexisting HOA, you must join and abide by the HOA rules.
-You should be presented with documents explaining the HOA and its rules at the closing for your home purchase.
+In Washington, if a person purchases a home in a neighborhood with a preexisting HOA, they must join and abide by the HOA rules.
+A homeowner should be presented with documents explaining the HOA and its rules at the closing of their home purchase.

-If you bought a house in a neighborhood with an HOA you will not have the option to simply opt-out of the HOA.
-To leave an HOA you can sell your house or you try to petition the HOA to have your home removed, but there is no guaranteed right that the petition will be granted.
+If a person bought a house in a neighborhood with an HOA, they will not have the option to simply opt-out of the HOA.
+To leave an HOA, a homeowner can sell their house or try to petition the HOA to have their home removed.
+However, there is no guaranteed right that the petition will be granted.

 How to Dissolve an HOA in Washington

 The process for dissolution of an HOA in Washington may be set forth in the HOA’s governing documents.
-If it is not, the members of the HOA must vote to dissolve the HOA.
-Prior to voting, the HOA must give notice of the proposed dissolution to all members entitled to vote.
+If it is not, the members of the HOA must agree by majority vote to dissolve the HOA.

-An HOA can only be dissolved by a vote of two thirds of all the voting owners.
-If approved, the agreeing members will sign a termination agreement, settle any debts, dispose of assets belonging to the HOA, and file the necessary documentation, such as Articles of Dissolution, with the Washington Secretary of State to complete the dissolution.
+An HOA can only be dissolved by an agreement of at least 80% of unit homeowners.
+If approved, the agreeing members will sign a termination agreement, settle any debts, dispose of assets belonging to the HOA.
+Necessary documentation, such as Articles of Dissolution, need to be filed with the Washington Secretary of State and recorded in every county where the HOA holds property to complete the dissolution.